vprsdn/javascript/README.md

 ### JS engine:

 - Consist of,
-  - heap (memory for storing variables)
+  - memory heap - memory for storing variable and function declarations.
-  - call stack (js code gets executed)
+  - call stack - when code is executed, functions are pushed to the callstack and is popped once the function returns.
+LIFO.

-### Web APIs:
+### Web/Browser APIs:

-- Consist of,
 - DOM
 - Timers (setTimeout, setInterval)
 - Promises
+- XHR Requests
 - Browser storage

 ### Queues:

+- Callback/Task queue (for timers)
+- Microtask queue (for promises)
 - Place where async tasks wait before their execution

 ### Event loop:

+- Constantly checks callstack, checks callback queue, push if callstack is empty.
-- This thing ensures async tasks are executed in the right order.
+- This ensures async tasks are executed in the right order.

 > [Go to index](#index)